moritz-konarski/AUCA/Languages, Humanities, Social Sciences/Manas - Texts, Contexts, Traditions HUM-ART-273/Notes/01-Home Assignment 04-09-2019.md

 - warrior shall leave the khan and seek out Manas, as the khan sees his potential
 - by holding a Great Feast, warrior may be freed from his obligation to the khan
 - again the "Nogay teeming like shadows at nightfall"
-- even the trees weeped as the khan died, so did the Nogay
+- even the trees weep as the khan died, so did the Nogay
 - the Nogay build a huge mausoleum for the khan, just like he had asked of them
 - the horse Kok-ala, ridden by Er-Kokco, son of khans, won the race and was showered with gifts
 - the warrior does as the khan bade him and holds a feast and cares for men of other tribes
-- now "Nogay that that turn up their beaver-brims" is repeated
+- now "Nogay that turn up their beaver-brims" is repeated
-- the warrior did not leave the khan yet, he had to care for the foudling
+- the warrior did not leave the khan yet, he had to care for the foundling
 - the boy went to school and got a saddle with a golden pommel, riding with the Nogay
 - the boy, even though the warrior is highly esteemed, wants to take over the reign from his adoptive father